-FGT sought this special permit for Class 1 to Class 3 location changes occurring on the 26-inch diameter Mainline Loop Pipeline.
-On the condition that FGT complies with the terms and conditions set forth below, the special permit waives compliance from 49 CFR 192.611 and 192.619(a) for approximately 0.978 miles of natural gas transmission pipeline.
-This special permit will allow FGT to maintain the current MAOP as shown in Table 1 - Special Permit Segment.
+FGT sought this special permit for Class 1 to Class 3 location or Class 2 to Class 3 location changes occurring on the 26-inch diameter Mainline Loop CMPR STA 17-18, 26-inch diameter Mainline Loop CMPR STA 18-19, and 30-inch diameter MLV 18-1 to C/S 19 Pipelines.
+On the condition that FGT complies with the terms and conditions set forth below, this special permit waives compliance from 49 CFR 192.611(a) and (d) and 192.619(a) for approximately 3.761 miles of natural gas transmission pipeline.
+This special permit is granted for the special permit segments located in Brevard, Lake, Orange, and Osceola Counties, Florida.
+This special permit allows FGT to maintain the current maximum allowable operating pressure (MAOP) of 974 pounds per square inch gauge (psig) on the Mainline Loop CMPR STA 17-18, 975 psig on the MLV 18-1 to C/S 19, and 977 psig on the MLV 18-1 to C/S 19 Pipelines' special permit segments.

 II.
-Special Permit Segment and Special Permit Inspection Area:
+Special Permit Segments and Special Permit Inspection Area:

-This permit pertains to the specified special permit segment and corresponding special permit inspection area defined in this section.
+This permit pertains to the specified special permit segments and corresponding special permit inspection areas defined in this section:

-Special Permit Segment:
+Special Permit Segments: